fiskaltrust/release-notes/portal/portal-sprint-85.md

 **TAR file export, simplified subscription management & TSE certificate details**

-In this sprint, we worked in making the aggregated TAR export available in the Portal, which - together with the DSFinV-K export - enables our customers to get all audit-relevant data without requiring direct access to the POS System.
+In this sprint, we worked in making the aggregated TAR export available in the Portal, which - together with the DSFinV-K export - enables our customers to get all audit-relevant data without requiring direct access to the POS-System.
 Additionally, we greatly improved the subscription management, and are now displaying the expiration dates of TSEs.

 ## Features

 ### Data exports

-#### PosArchive export for TAR files (DE)
+#### fiskaltrust.PosArchive export for TAR files (DE)
-In addition to the already existing DSFinV-K export, we added the possibility to download aggregated TSE tar files directly from the PosArchive storage.
+In addition to the already existing DSFinV-K export, we added the possibility to download aggregated TSE tar files directly from the fiskaltrust.PosArchive storage.
 This means that a user-definable range of the TAR files that our Middleware automatically stores during each daily closing receipt (and later uploads to our cloud storage) is packed and served as a zip file.

 ![scu-details](images/sprint-85/tar-export.png)